ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 Note that with `np.einsum('ij,jk->ik', A, B)`, the function doesn't construct a 3D array and then sum, it just accumulates the sums into a 2D array.

-## A glossary of simple operations
+## A handful of simple operations

-That's really all you need to start using `einsum`.
+That's all we need to know to start using `einsum`.
 Knowing how to multiply different axes together and then how to sum the products, we can express a lot of different operations succinctly.
 This allows us to generalise problems to higher-dimensions relatively easily.
+For example, we don't have to insert new axes or transpose arrays to get them to line up correctly.

 Below are two tables showing how `einsum` can stand in for various NumPy operations.
 It's useful to play about with these to get the hang of the notation.

-Let `A` and `B` be two 1D arrays of compatible shapes (i.e. one axis can be broadcast to the other):
+Let `A` and `B` be two 1D arrays of compatible shapes (meaning one axis is broadcastable with the other):

 | **`einsum` call signature**           | **NumPy equivalent** | **Comments**                |
 | ---------------------------- | ---------------------- | --------------------- |